lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script moves files that begins with upper case
+this script deletes all files in current directory